 I found this last piece of advice while listening to the Developer Tea podcast and I thought it was pertinent to learning to code online.
 Once you have a base understanding in your language or framework, try to take in as much context as possible.

-Start listening to podcasts, reading blog posts or looking through documentation.
-But don’t try to use them as learning material, instead look for trends.
+Start listening to podcasts, reading blog posts or looking through documentation in places like GitHub.
+But don’t try to use them as learning material, instead look for trends in web development.
 Try to identify things that are mentioned often by members within your community.
 Write those down, and put some time aside to do some research into them and see whether or not it’s a topic worth learning about to achieve your goal.
 This process will give you a better idea about what is possible with your language or framework and it will also give you ideas about what to work on next.